M.A.R.K (Make A Robot Kit) – For Hands-on AI Learning

 *note grabber, slingshot attachment shown in images above are not included in Make A Robot Kit.

-**multiple color choices are not available for purchase, but STL files for 3D FDM printing with pla colors will be provided
+**multiple color choices are not available for purchase but will provide STL files for 3D FDM printing with PLA colors.

 This kit is suitable for: